 # bart create options > control-manifest

 Specifies the root directory for the manifest.
-All paths specified by the rules will be interpreted relative to this directory.
-All paths reported in the manifest will be relative to this directory.
+All paths specified by the rules are interpreted relative to this directory.
+All paths reported in the manifest are relative to this directory.

 Accepts a list of individual files to be cataloged, either on the command line or read from standard input.

 Is the name of the rules file for this manifest.
-Note that –, when used with the -r option, will be read the rules file from standard input.
+A - (minus sign) argument reads the rules file from standard input.

 Turns off content signatures for all regular files in the file list.
 This option can be used to improve performance.
 Or, you can use this option if the contents of the file list are expected to change, as in the case of system log files.

 Choose a meaningful name for the manifest.
-For example, use the system name and date that the manifest was created.
+For example, use the system name and date that the manifest was created, as in mach1-120313.

-Each manifest consists of a header and entries.
-Each manifest file entry is a single line, depending on the file type.
-For example, for each manifest entry in the preceding output, type F specifies a file and type D specifies a directory.
+Each manifest consists of a header and file entries.
+Each file entry is a single line, depending on the file type.
+For example, for each file entry in the preceding output, type F specifies a file and type D specifies a directory.
 Also listed is information about size, content, user ID, group ID, and permissions.
 File entries in the output are sorted by the encoded versions of the file names to correctly handle special characters.
 All entries are sorted in ascending order by file name.
-All nonstandard file names, such as those that contain embedded newline or tab characters, have the nonstandard characters quoted before being sorted.
+All nonstandard file names, such as those that contain embedded newline or tab characters, quote the nonstandard characters before sorting.